-Rushdie likely understood he would cause a controversy when he published a novel titled The Satanic Verses.
-The book mocked or at least contained mocking references to the Prophet Muhammad and other aspects of Islam, in addition to and a character clearly based on the Supreme Leader of Iran.
-On February 14, 1989, that Supreme Leader, the Ayatollah Ruhollah Khomeini, issued just about the strongest response possible, calling on "all brave Muslims" to kill Rushdie and his publishers.
+Rushdie likely understood he was courting controversy when he published a novel with that title.
+The book mocked or at least contained mocking references to the Prophet Muhammad and other aspects of Islam, in addition to a character clearly based on the Supreme Leader of Iran.
+After months of public unrest over the book, the Ayatollah issued arguably the strongest response possible, calling on "all brave Muslims" to kill Rushdie and his publishers.

-Khomeini, who had suddenly deposed a U.S.-backed monarch a decade before, was the leader of a group of clerics who had turned Iran into a theocracy.
+Khomeini, who had suddenly deposed a U.S.-backed monarch a decade earlier, was the leader of a group of clerics who had turned Iran into a theocracy.
 As such, he was perhaps the most prominent Shi'a authority in the world.
 Muslims around the world had already condemned The Satanic Verses—it was publicly burnt in Bolton, UK, sparked a deadly riot in Pakistan and was banned entirely in multiple Muslim countries—but Khomeini's fatwa brought the controversy to new heights.

 Booksellers the world over, including many Barnes & Noble stores in the United States, refused to sell The Satanic Verses for fear of retribution.
 Many that did sell it were bombed.
 Free speech advocates and anti-religious figures vociferously defended Rushdie, but many Muslim leaders and even moderate Muslim cultural figures outright condemned him or at least stated he had gone too far.
 Rushdie apologized both to the Ayatollah and to Muslims around the world in 1989 and 1990, but protests and violence continued.
 The novel's Japanese translator was stabbed to death in 1991, while its Italian translator was critically wounded by an assailant.
 Rushdie later said he regretted apologizing.

 A fatwa is a judgement issued by a religious scholar and can only be repealed by that same scholar, meaning that the fatwa against Rushdie could never be taken back after the Ayatollah's death in June of 1989.
 In 1998, the Iranian government declared it would neither "support nor hinder" Rushdie's assassination, and private groups inside Iran and elsewhere continue to raise money to put towards the bounty on his head.